rpalstra/config-examples/README.md

 ## Nginx

-I migrated my own webserver from Apache to Nginx, and had to get it working again with PHP-FPM (for Wordpress), NodeJS (for Ghost) and Ruby on Rails/Rack with SSL on a seperate port (for Puppet Master).
+I migrated my own webserver from Apache to Nginx, and had to get it working again with PHP-FPM (for Wordpress), NodeJS (for Ghost) and Ruby on Rails/Rack with SSL on a separate port (for Puppet Master).

 ## Ansible and Puppet